leahlud/leahlud/README.md

 📚 I'm studying computer science at University of Illinois Urbana-Champaign
 <br>💻 My current interests include computer graphics and app development
-<br>🌌 I'm also passionate about the environment, astronomy, and art / graphic design!
+<br>🌠 I'm also passionate about the environment, astronomy, and art / graphic design!
 <br>💬 Feel free to message me at leahnl2@illinois.edu

 <!--